And the turtles, of course… All the turtles are free – as turtles and, maybe, all creatures should be. – Dr. Seuss

 Be aware of sea turtle nesting areas and avoid nesting and hatching turtles

-It is vitally important the you follow the code of conduct signs on turtle nesting beaches.
+It is vitally important that you follow the code of conduct signs on turtle nesting beaches.

 Sea turtles are cute, and therefore tempting to touch and observe – but flashlights and people disturb turtles when they are nesting, or trying to nest, on the beach.